kdonnelly007/dfhack-scripts/docs/gui/teleport.rst

 Note that you *can* select enemies that are lying in ambush and are not visible on the map yet, so you if you select an area and see a marker that indicates that a unit is selected, but you don't see the unit itself, this is likely what it is.
-You can stil teleport these units while they are hidden.
+You can still teleport these units while they are hidden.

 Usage
 -----